 Sergey Nivens - Fotolia

 The NVMe interface is rapidly becoming the preferred interconnect for flash disks and all-flash arrays because of its superior performance and lower system overhead.
 Indeed, even as IDC recently warned of a sales slowdown for external storage in the EMEA region, it noted that the AFA market was red hot -- up 20% annually to 35% market share.
-Storage buyers are clearly ready to spend precious capital on the better performance of NVMe devices versus SSDs using legacy storage interfaces.
+Storage buyers are clearly ready to spend precious capital on better performing NVMe devices rather than SSDs using legacy storage interfaces.

 NVMe has begun displacing SSDs in servers.
 However, with organizations using clusters of VMs and container servers for most workloads, it hampers workload portability if storage is locked down to a particular system.
 Fortunately, NVMe-oF has finally made it through the specifications process and NVMe-oF products are starting to provide a viable option for NVMe-based shared storage.